-#4.
-Volume Testing: Evaluates the behavior of the software when large volume of data is involved.
+Evaluates the behavior of the software when a large volume of data is involved.

-– Subject the software to large amounts of data and check the limit where the software fails.
+– When the software is subject to large amounts of data, checks the limit where the software fails.

 – Maximum database size is created and multiple client query the database or create larger report.

-– Example– If the application is processing database to create a report, a volume test would be to use a large result set and check that the report is printed correctly.
+– Example– If the application is processing the database to create a report, a volume test would be to use a large result set and check that if the report is printed correctly.

-#5.
-Usability Testing: Evaluates the system for human use or fit for use.
+Evaluates the system for human use or checks if it is fit for use.

-– Are the output correct and meaningful and the same which was expected as per the business?
+– Is the output correct and meaningful and is it the same as which was expected as per the business?

 – Are the errors diagnosed correctly?

 – Is the GUI correct and consistent with the standard?

 – Is the application easy for use?